-The pooled MACE analysis from our phase 2 studies focused on the potential benefit of apabetalone and BET inhibition to reduce MACE over a short treatment time period of up to six months.
-The data from 798 patients demonstrated that treatment with apabetalone led to a significant reduction in MACE.
-Results from patients within these studies whom also had diabetes mellitus, a high-risk patient population, illustrated similar significance.
-Based on these findings, our intention with the BETonMACE trial is to reconfirm in a larger prospective setting, in patients with modifiable vascular disease (i.e. low HDL and diabetes), the reduction of MACE coupled with favorable effects on markers of vascular risk and renal function.
+Based on these findings, the Company's intention with the BETonMACE trial was to reconfirm in a larger prospective setting, in patients with modifiable vascular disease (i.e. low HDL and DM), the reduction of MACE coupled with favourable effects on markers of CVD risk.